The following table describes the structure of the eligible assets data, to facilitate the data to be exported to local databases.

 |ISSUER_CSD||text||6||Country of location|

 The assets query form allows users to submit individual queries on the eligible assets data.
 You can enter search criteria in each field on the form.
 If you enter criteria in more than one field, your entries will be handled as logical "AND" conditions.
-Each field type has its own features (note that the querying feature is case-sensitive):
+Each field type has its own features:

-You can use the "Clear Form" button to reset all settings in the form.
-After submitting the form, a summary of the request will be displayed.
-It will be possible to display the result on screen or to prepare a file for automatic download.
+You can use the "Clear filters" button to reset all settings in the form.
+After submitting the form, it will be possible to display the result on screen.

 The ECB provides several files for public download in the Download area.